For me and Belize, it was love at first sight.

 It was nothing I could put my finger on at the time.
 Just a feeling, like falling in love.
 You know it when it hits.

-Belize City is referred to as the Calcutta of the Caribbean… a hell hole… a slum town.
+Belize City could be described as the Calcutta of the Caribbean… a hellhole… a slum town.
 Those descriptions are not undeserved, but they refer not to Belize but Belize City and not to the heart and soul of this country but to the face of the town where, unfortunately, its international airport happens to be located.

-Smitten as I was by the experience of being in Belize, even I, young and naïve as I was, recognized that Belize City wasn’t a nice place to be 30 years ago.
-This hasn’t changed, but it didn’t matter to me then and isn’t the point now.
-What won me over from that first visit was the simple, sweet charm and the raw, natural beauty of this country, which I sensed straightaway.
+Infatuated as I was by the experience of being in Belize, even I, young and naïve as I was, recognized that Belize City wasn’t a nice place to be.
+This hasn’t changed in the decades since, but it didn’t matter to me then and isn’t the point now.
+What won me over from that first visit was the simple, sweet charm and the raw, natural beauty of this country, which I connected with straightaway.

 On that first visit, I met a handful of Belize expats with whom, over the years, I’ve developed friendships I treasure.
 Visit by visit, in the years to follow, they helped me to get to know this country founded by pirates and where independence and free thinking are prized above all else.
 These are qualities that I, too, value a great deal.
 Instinctively, I guess, putting my feet on the ground in this country for the first time, I knew that Belize and I were made for each other.

 Belize is the quirkiest place I know.
 Belize City’s roadways are built around a system of roundabouts (thanks to her British colonizers), but shops alongside them sell rice, beans, and tortillas still ground by hand.